techidaily/site-facebook-video-footage/source/_posts/updated-2024-approved-achieving-top-quality-on-youtube-video-enhancement-fundamentals.md

 ![YouTube Costum Blurring](https://images.wondershare.com/filmora/article-images/youtube-costum-blurring.jpg )

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you are done, there is an option to preview the video that you have edited.
 In this way, you will know if the editions that you have made are sufficient for you or not.
 Finally, you can choose either to save the video as a new file or revert to the original video.
 These options are welcome, as sometimes you just do not get what you have expected and you do not want to replace the video you have already uploaded.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Use Wondershare Filmora to improve YouTube videos